bluesky-social/atproto-website/content/specs/auth.md

 At the end of the auth flow, when the client does an initial token fetch, the Authorization Server must return the account DID in the `sub` field of the JSON response body.
 If the entire auth flow started with an account identifier, it is critical for the client to verify that this DID matches the expected DID bound to the session earlier; the linkage from account to Authorization Server will already have been verified in this situation.

 If the auth flow instead starts with a server (hostname or URL), the client will first attempt to fetch Resource Server metadata (and resolve to Authorization Server if found) and then attempt to fetch Authorization Server metadata.
-See “Authorization Server” section for server metadata fetching.
+See "Authorization Server" section for server metadata fetching.
 If either is successful, the client will end up with an identified Authorization Server.
 The Authorization Request flow will proceed without a `login_hint` or account identifier being bound to the session, but the Authorization Server `issuer` will be bound to the session.

 After the auth flow continues and an initial token request succeeds, the client will parse the account identifier from the `sub` field in the token response.
 At this point, the client still cannot trust that it has actually authenticated the indicated account.
 It is critical for the client to resolve the identity (DID document), extract the declared PDS host, confirm that the PDS (Resource Server) resolves to the Authorization Server bound to the session by fetching the Resource Server metadata, and fetch the Authorization Server metadata to confirm that the `issuer` field matches the Authorization Server origin (see [`draft-ietf-oauth-v2-1` section 7.3.1](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-v2-1-11#section-7.13.1) regarding this last point).